kaihuchen/articles/README.md

     *Published: Feb 15, 2024*
 - [Ensemble AI](EnsembleAI):（draft) making many heterogeneous chatbots work together, distributed, at global scale.\
 *Unpublished*

+**GenAI for the Enterprise**

+- [**Building Enterprise GenAI Chatbots**](EnterpriseBots): It is important to recognize that enterprise GenAI chatbots are essentially the latest iteration of traditional enterprise software applications.
+As such, many of the same challenges faced during their development cycles should not be overlooked or underestimated. \
+    *Published: Feb 27, 2024*

 **GenAI Vision Applications**